Frequently Asked Questions

 During the summer, when the snow has gone, it is possible for fit individuals to hike the 40 kms of the Kludahk in three days.
 Four is better if you want to see more than your toes.
 Four nights and five days make for a nice leisurely trek with time to enjoy the surroundings.

 In the winter, one must take into consideration the snow and weather conditions but generally speaking most people on Ski’s or Snow Shoes plan for at least five days.
 You must pay particular attention to the weather as it can change very quickly.
 Snowfalls of two or three feet in a day are not unusual.
 Weather sites at Port Renfrew and Washington State can be helpful.
+Keep in mind that often you will have an 8 hour hike (sometimes more, depending on snow conditions) uphill to reach a cabin.

 The trail seems to be in good condition, who maintains it?

 The Kludahk Outdoors Club has a contract with the Ministry of Forests, Lands and Natural Resources Operations to maintain the trail.
-All maintenance, brushing, hauling in tread plate, clearing blowdowns and maintaining the cabins is done by volunteer members of the Kludahk Outdoors Club and persons seeking membership.
+All maintenance, brushing, hauling in treadplate, clearing blowdowns and maintaining the cabins is done by volunteer members of the Kludahk Outdoors Club and persons seeking membership.
 Our reason for existence is to maintain the trail and keep the cabins maintained and supplied.
-As such we need members who are prepared do some work.
+As such we need members who are prepared to do some work.

 I hear stories about the Kludahk being a “secret society”.
 Is this a fact?

-The Kludahk Trail is back country wilderness and is located in an environmentally sensitive, semi alpine locale.
+The Kludahk Trail is backcountry wilderness and is located in an environmentally sensitive, semi-alpine locale.
 Environmental protection and conservation is a major objective of the Provincial Government and the Kludahk Outdoors Club.

-The five or six access roads to the trail can vary in condition from year to year due to active logging, washouts, blowdowns and thus are not signed as well as some would like.
+The five or six access roads to the trail can vary in condition from year to year due to active logging, washouts, and blowdowns and thus are not signed as well as some would like.
 Most outdoor enthusiasts have no trouble finding the trail by using the set of Kludahk Maps, Back Road Map Books or Logging Road Maps.
-Kludahk Directors and members will often provide hand drawn sketches.
+Kludahk Directors and members will often provide hand-drawn sketches.
 New members and participants in work parties will get an orientation with respect to access roads.

-Due to the very sensitive nature of the trail it is for use only by hikers.
+Due to the very sensitive nature of the trail, it is for use only by hikers.
 ATV’s, motorcycles and any other motorized vehicles as well as hooved animals are banned from trail as a ministry directive.

 All of our trail users, and there are hundreds of them, hope that the Kludahk Trail remains unspoiled wilderness for perpetuity.
 That is our goal.